 Even now at age 29 (he turns 30 in August), Dez remains as a physical force at the wide receiver position.
 He wins first against smaller DB’s at the line of scrimmage, and then uses his deceptive speed for his size to get open for the “big play”.
 And we all know that Saints head coach Sean Payton LOVES play-makers for his offensive scheme.

-With receivers Michael Thomas, Ted Ginn, Jr and recently-added free agent Cam Meredith. along with running backs Mark Ingram and Alvin Kamara, the Saints have plenty of firepower for quarterback Drew Brees.
+With receivers Michael Thomas, Tre’Quan Smith and recently-added free agent Cam Meredith (when he actually plays) along with running backs Mark Ingram and Alvin Kamara, the Saints have plenty of firepower for quarterback Drew Brees.

 The bottom line is that IF Bryant can return to full health and is extremely motivated to prove every single one of his biggest critics wrong, the Saints might be able to get Bryant on a cheap, one-year deal.
 If he is actually willing to play on a team-friendly deal, the Saints should at the very least consider putting Dez in a Black and Gold uniform.